-Listen: Moonlight on the Potomac Waltzes, Op 3
+Moonlight on the Potomac Waltzes, for piano (or band)

 NPR's Scott Simon speaks with Performance Today host Fred Child about the life and music of John Philip Sousa, "the March King."
 Sousa was born in Washington, D.C., 150 years ago.